Maximizing Impact: A Guide to Grant Management Software for State DOTs

 Complying with prevailing wage laws is essential for maintaining ethical practices and protecting public agencies and contractors from serious legal and financial consequences.
 For contractors, failure to comply can result in penalties such as back wages, liquidated damages, and, in some cases, even civil or criminal charges.
 For agencies, it can mean failing an audit and losing critical funding.
 Ensuring full compliance with these laws is crucial to avoiding costly repercussions.

-Protecting Your Agency: Best Practices
+Protecting Your Organization: Best Practices

 To reduce non-compliance risks, agencies and contractors must take proactive steps.
 Here are some best practices to follow: